 Assistant Strength Coach (Football)

-Fahd Jindani enters his fourth year with the Vanderbilt football team as an assistant under head strength coach James Dobson.
+The 2020 season is the fourth for Fahd Jindani with the Vanderbilt football team as an assistant under head strength coach James Dobson.

 He assists Dobson and his staff with all aspects of the Vanderbilt football program, including in-season and off-season training.